 I had a 3-night stay, and my fare was, in total, € 432 -.
 This was during the Venice Marathon from Friday until Monday, October 23 – October 26.

 Curious about your total hotel spending?
 Book Al Vagon here >

-All summarized, it has been a very good hotel.
-The hotel room was clean, I had a canal view and the location was ideal.
-I could explore everything around the Rialto and eat in the fantastic restaurants / bars in the area.
+All summarized, it has been an excellent hotel.
+The hotel room was clean, I had a canal view, and the location was ideal.
+I could explore everything around Rialto and eat in the fantastic restaurants/bars in the area.

-During the day you will be wandering in Venice and exploring the city.
-Such a hotel is very comfortable after a day of intensive Venice and a marathon of course ;).
-In my opinion the price / quality ratio therefore is positive.
+During the day, you will wander in Venice and explore the city.
+Such a hotel is very comfortable after a day of intensive Venice and a marathon.
+In my opinion, the price/quality ratio, therefore, is optimistic.

-From Marco Polo Airport, I took the Allilaguna boat to the Rialto and from there it is a 7-minute walk to the hotel.
+I took the Allilaguna boat from Marco Polo Airport to the Rialto; from there, it is a 7-minute walk to the hotel.
 Sounds simple, and I am experienced in Venice.
-But still, you can get lost in the narrow alleyways, crooked bridges and being impressed by the tourists.
+But still, you can get lost in the narrow alleyways and crooked bridges and be impressed by the tourists.